kim3-sudo/edu-saml-sp/README.md

 A barebones WordPress plugin that turns your WordPress site into a SAML2 Service Provider (SP), authenticating users against an external Identity Provider (IdP) such as Microsoft Entra ID (Azure AD), Okta, Shibboleth, ADFS, or any SAML2-compliant IdP.

-This plugin uses the battle-tested [`onelogin/php-saml`](https://github.com/SAML-Toolkits/php-saml) library for all XML parsing, signature verification, and SAML protocol handling. **This library is not bundled** — you must install it via Composer before activating the plugin.
+This plugin uses the [`onelogin/php-saml`](https://github.com/SAML-Toolkits/php-saml) library for all XML parsing, signature verification, and SAML protocol handling.

 ## Features